 Even if you’re not fully transitioning your pup to a vegetarian or vegan diet, it doesn’t mean you can’t cut out some of the meat from time to time.

 Flexitarian eating has become very popular with people, and is starting to catch on with dogs as well.
 A flexitarian diet includes a balance of plant-based and animal products, giving you the health and sustainability benefits of a vegetarian diet while not depriving your pet.
-This approach is especially helpful for pet parents whose dogs thrive on a high animal protein diet, but might want to minimize their environmental footprint.
+This approach can be especially helpful for pet parents whose dogs thrive on a high animal protein diet, but might want to minimize their environmental footprint.

-Flexitarian is flexible, as the name implies, but most pet parents use a vegetarian topper on their dog's regular meat based diet.
+Flexitarian is flexible, as the name implies, but most pet parents use a vegetarian topper on their dog's regular meat-based diet.
 It's the equivalent of filling your dinner plate up with more veggies and less meat.

 Before changing your beloved furry friend to a vegetarian or vegan diet, it’s important for you to talk to a supportive veterinarian.
-Much like people doctors, not all vets will support these kinds of diet for dogs, so don’t be afraid to seek a second opinion.

 In the end, it’s all about increasing quality of life for our dogs.
 And if you’re ever unsure about the steps you’re taking, don’t be afraid to consult the experts, like your vet or a specialized pet nutritionist.